cuppajoeman/permalinked-website/README.md

 To get started create a folder that you'd like to store your content in relative to the json configuration file provided and store it in the configuration file.

-Next in your base `index.html` file make sure to load the `script.js` file.
+In the root of the content directory create`index.html` file make sure to load the `script.js` file as a script

 Next add content, and make sure to run `python main.py`, now when you add new files, then in your browser when you